MarcSabatella/MuseScoreExampleManager/README.md

 1. Download the [MuseScoreExampleManager](http://extensions.libreoffice.org/extension-center/musescore-example-manager)
    extension package (*.oxt* file) onto your computer.
-It will be called _"musescore-X.Y.Z.oxt"_ where *X.Y.Z* corresponds to the target MuseScore version (e.g. 2.0.1).
+It will be called _"musescore-X.Y.Z.oxt"_ where *X.Y.Z* corresponds to the extension version.
 2. Save and close any open OpenOffice documents.
 3. Open a new Writer document.
 4. Go to _Tools -> Extension Manager... -> Add..._ and locate the *.oxt* file.